What does a maintenance manager do?

 A section chief's job varies with the type of organization.
 In most cases, a section chief is the head of a given section in an organization that is tasked with performing certain duties.
 A section chief is the head of a unit and provides leadership, motivation, and management of a section of employees.
 Their duties and responsibilities include reviewing and overseeing budgets, expenditure, and section activities.

-There are some key differences in responsibilities as well.
-For example, a maintenance manager responsibilities require skills like "osha," "customer service," "plumbing," and "hvac."
+There are some key differences in the responsibilities of each position.
+For example, maintenance manager responsibilities require skills like "osha," "customer service," "plumbing," and "hvac."
 Meanwhile a typical section chief has skills in areas such as "training programs," "professional development," "logistical support," and "combat."
-This difference in skills reveals how truly different these two careers really are.
+This difference in skills reveals the differences in what each career does.

 A technical supervisor is a leader who offers hands-on leadership for the staff members.
 Technical supervisors oversee employee performance in a certain department of the organization.
 They monitor the installation, repair, troubleshooting, and maintenance work of technicians.
 They supervise teams of technicians, oversee workers, and perform inspections on work orders.
 Their skills include leadership, confidence, problem-solving, empathy, and strong communication skills.
 They should also be compassionate, be able to manage time, and a problem solver.

 While some skills are similar in these professions, other skills aren't so similar.
-For example, several resumes showed us that maintenance manager responsibilities requires skills like "plumbing," "continuous improvement," "cmms," and "maintenance procedures."
-But a technical supervisor might use skills, such as, "patient care," "pet," "patients," and "work ethic."
+For example, resumes show us that maintenance manager responsibilities requires skills like "plumbing," "continuous improvement," "cmms," and "maintenance procedures."
+But a technical supervisor might use other skills in their typical duties, such as, "patient care," "pet," "patients," and "work ethic."

 Technical supervisors may earn a higher salary than maintenance managers, but technical supervisors earn the most pay in the manufacturing industry with an average salary of $76,171.
-On the other side of things, maintenance managers receive higher paychecks in the government industry where they earn an average of $81,084.
+On the other hand, maintenance managers receive higher pay in the government industry, where they earn an average salary of $81,084.technical supervisors earn similar levels of education than maintenance managers in general.
+They're 0.3% more likely to graduate with a Master's Degree and 2.2% more likely to earn a Doctoral Degree.Maintenance manager vs. Work center supervisor

 A lead mechanic coordinates the teams of mechanics and ensures the timely completion of repairs.
 Lead mechanics supervise their subordinates, order mechanical parts, and inspect their work making sure that the standards are met.
 They are responsible for repairing, overhauling, and maintaining vehicles or farm equipment.
 It is their job to provide support and give advice on matters associated with repairs.
 They also conduct road tests and maintain the repair of equipment.
 They should also have leadership and strong communication skills.

-There are many key differences between these two careers as shown by resumes from each profession.
-Some of those differences include the skills required to complete responsibilities within each role.
-As an example of this, a maintenance manager is likely to be skilled in "osha," "customer service," "plumbing," and "hvac," while a typical work center supervisor is skilled in "electrical equipment," "maintenance actions," "test equipment," and "diesel engines."
+There are many key differences between these two careers, including some of the skills required to perform responsibilities within each role.
+For example, a maintenance manager is likely to be skilled in "osha," "customer service," "plumbing," and "hvac," while a typical work center supervisor is skilled in "electrical equipment," "maintenance actions," "test equipment," and "diesel engines."